Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Experiments

 \section{Experiments}

-We evaluated the inclusion of Self Attention in three different contractive flows: invertible ResNets, Residual Flows, and invertible DenseNets.
-Quantitative analysis includes comparison with other state-of-the-art methods using the popular bits/dim metric (Table \ref{tab:comparison}) on various datasets as discussed in section \ref{datasets}.
-We analyze the rate of convergence of the flows both with and without attention and discuss them in Figure \ref{fig:bpd}.
-The qualitative analysis includes visualizations for the reconstruction of real images as well as generated samples (Figure \ref{samples_comparison}).
-Further, we also interpolate between latent variables to demonstrate that ACF helps achieve smooth transitions between samples in the image space (Figure \ref{fig:interpolations}).
-Finally, we conduct ablation studies to validate the robustness and efficacy of ACF.
+We evaluate the inclusion of Self Attention in three different contractive flows: invertible ResNets, Residual Flows, and invertible DenseNets.
+We experiment with the combination of Lipschitz Normalization \cite{dasoulas2021lipschitz} on dot-product self-attention and residual flows \cite{chen2019residual} and test it on benchmark datasets.
+We analyze the rate of convergence of the flows both with and without attention (Fig \ref{fig:bpd}), do a qualitative analysis that includes visualizations (Fig \ref{samples_comparison} and \ref{sample_comparison_lip}), and conduct ablation studies to validate the efficacy of the method (Fig \ref{fig:interpolations}).